paper2016/MC-Sketch/README.md

 The default file name for operations is "operations.dat", while "queries.dat" for query.
 In `./workload`, we prepare one example for using those sketches for you, which apply 10K operations on 1K distinct key-value items.
 And "kv1K_op10K.bench" indicating real frequencies for items is shown in the folder `./workload`.
-More complex method in using `mcsketch` can be found out by `./bin/mcsketch -h`
+More complex methods in using `mcsketch` can be found out by `./bin/mcsketch -h`

 ## Workloads Generation